 Observe whether or not the reach of stream or river in the sampling area is artificially channelized.
 Assign a score for Artificial Channelization using the following guide:

-Poor- A highly physically altered system with ALL of the following; straightened stream channel (there may be human engineered “bends”, but not natural sinuosity), a trapezoidal or box-cut cross-section, and a lack of the required pools as described in 2.6 above (generally a monotypic depth).
+Poor- A highly physically altered system with ALL of the following; straightened stream channel (there may be human engineered “bends” but not natural sinuosity), a trapezoidal or box-cut cross-section, and a lack of the required pools as described in 2.6 above (generally a monotypic depth).
 Spoil banks or other indications of dredging may be visible.

 Marginal- A physically altered, channelized system with a trapezoidal cross section, but with either a small degree of sinuosity, often developed within the old dredged area.
 Spoil banks may be visible.